kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 ### Test it out

-You can use `kubectl` command to check if the newly upgraded k8s is working correctly.
+You can use `kubectl` command to check if the newly upgraded kubernetes cluster is working correctly.
 See also [test-it-out](ubuntu.md#test-it-out)

 To make sure the version of upgraded cluster is expected, you will find these commands helpful.